Parsifal: Act 1

 Gurnemanz's squires ask how it is that he knew Klingsor.
 Gurnemanz tells them that Klingsor was once a respected knight.
 Unable to cleanse himself of sin, he castrated himself in an effort to attain purity, but instead became an evil monstrosity.

 A boy named Parsifal enters, carrying a swan which he has killed.
 Shocked, Gurnemanz speaks sternly to the lad, saying that this land is a holy place, not to be defiled by murder.
 Remorsefully the young man breaks his bow in agitation and casts it aside.
 Kundry tells him that she has seen that his mother has died.
-Parsifal, who cannot remember much of his past, is crestfallen.
+Parsifal, who cannot remember much of his past ("I do not know", he repeats when questioned), is crestfallen.

 Gurnemanz wonders if Parsifal might be the predicted "pure fool"; he invites Parsifal to witness the Ceremony of the Uncovering of the Grail, which renews the knights' immortality.